mahfuzurmunna/DSA/Stacks/readme.md

-# Stack Class Implementation in JavaScript
+# Stack Concept

-Stacks are a data structure that store information in a form of a list.
-They allow only adding & removing elements under a **_LIFO_** pattern.
+Stacks are special type of data structure that store information in the form of a list, in **(LIFO)** manner.
+It is similar to array but, most recently added element is the first to be removed.

-Stacks are useful when we need to make sure elements follow the **_LIFO_** method.
+Stacks are particularly useful when ensuring that elements follow the **LIFO** method.

 ## Usage Of Stacks:

-&#10687; Javascript's Call Stack.
+&#10687; Javascript's Call Stack : Used to manage function calls and execution contexts.

 &#10687; Managing function invocation in various programming languages.